genesis-community/bosh-genesis-kit/README.md

 - **db-internal-postgres** - Use this if you don't have any external services to provide the CF databases.
-This is currently a single-point-of-failure node, so any updates to it will interrupt access to CC/UAA, and may affect Diego's ability to stage apps + recover afiling instances.
+This is currently a single-point-of-failure node, so any updates to it will interrupt access to CC/UAA, and may affect Diego's ability to stage apps + recover failing instances.

 #### Blobstore Backends